Leonie-Winter/Leonie-Winter/README.md

 # Leonie Winter R.

-pronouns: she/her
-proud european 🇪🇺
+pronouns: she/her • proud european 🇪🇺 • RISC-V and Linux yo

 ---

 ## Who am i
-Hi im Leonie (or Winter for all the English folk who struggle with pronuncing that), i like all kinds of humanities and programming.
-When im not doing Sysadmin stuff, you'll find me writing low-level drivers or tinkering with hardware i probably found on the street.
+Hi I'm Leonie (or Winter for those who find the German pronunciation tricky), I like all kinds of engineering, humanities and programming.
+I'm passionate about hardware, some homelabbing, or tinkering with hardware I probably found on the street.

 ## Programming Stats

-I like writing in C and have plenty of experience with Python and SQL.

-I only started uploading everything to GitHub in my last year of school, so here are my stats so far.
+I learned Python && SQL in School but I've come to like C during my work on **Embedded Systems**

 ![My Stats](https://github-readme-stats.vercel.app/api?username=leonie-winter&theme=highcontrast&show_icons=true&hide_border=true&count_private=true)